15 Sights in One Day | A Self-Guided Walking Tour of Dublin

 With elegant Georgian townhouses lined up all around it, Merrion Square is considered Dublin’s finest Georgian garden square.
 Among other notable residents, famous writers Oscar Wilde and W.B.
 Yeats lived in those desirable homes, as well as Irish political leader Daniel O’Connell.

 Behind a secured gate, Leinster House and the Government Buildings can be observed at a distance from Merrion Square.
 If you fancy a breath of culture along your walking tour, the National Museum of Ireland and the National Gallery both have their entrances around the corner.
-You can visit for free!
+If you are visiting Dublin on a budget, these free leading museums have to be on your do-list !

 C. Trinity College